jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 *in all subsequent references to these samples, they be referred to as ID instead of mentioning every individual file*
 ##
 ### ustacks ###
 First the samples were run through the *ustacks* function which assembled the loci for each sample producing a sample.tags.tsv file, then called for SNPs producing a sample.snps.tsv file, and finally determined haplotypes and alleles creating a sample.alleles.tsv.
 No errors were produced for *ustacks* as it needs no input file to discern populations.
-Files were placed into the directory **Hummingbird/Users/srlab/ustacks**.
+Files were placed into the directory **./ustacks**.
 This creates 30 files.
+You can see the statistics for each sample and the number of reads and snps for each below.

 | **Sample** 	|  **Reads** 	| **Mean Coverage** 	|  **St Dev** 	|
 |:------:	|:------:	|:-------------:	|:-------:	|